-Penn Palliative Care offers patients and families additional support, unique to their needs, throughout the course of an illness.
+Penn Palliative Care offers you and your family additional support, unique to your needs, throughout the course of an illness.
 Our comprehensive program includes inpatient and outpatient palliative care services, home care and hospice care programs.

-The palliative care team addresses each patient's physical pain or symptoms and emotional and spiritual needs with the goal of comfort, stability and peace of mind.
+The palliative care team addresses your individual physical pain or symptoms and emotional and spiritual needs with the goal of comfort, stability and peace of mind.

 Caring Way, a home health program administered through Penn Home Care & Hospice Services, provides home care to eligible patients who are in an advanced stage of any disease and receiving ongoing treatment.
 Penn Medicine's home and inpatient hospice programs, including Penn Hospice at Rittenhouse, are managed by Penn Home Care & Hospice Services.
 Read More.